Hello and welcome.

 Right.

-And just simply follow the rhythm of your butterfly wings.
+And just simply follow the rhythm.

-And now allow the tapping to just slow down,
+And now allow the tapping to just slow down.

-To become softer and softer until your hands come to rest.
+Until your hands come to rest.

-Stay here for a moment,
+Stay here for a moment.

-Just feeling the warmth from your hands,
+Feeling the warmth from your hands.

 The comfort of your hug.

-Take a slow breath in,
+Take a slow breath in.

 And a gentle exhale.

-And just notice how your body feels now,
+And just notice how your body feels now.

-Because even the smallest pause,
+Because even the smallest.

-And remember that this practice is always here for you,
+And remember that this practice is always here for you.

-Whenever you need a moment of comfort,
+Whenever you need a moment of comfort.

 A moment of steadiness.